planetmarshall/web-algodynamic/_posts/2011-10-12-solving-listener-crossword-4151-with-mathematica.md

 {% endraw %}
 {% endhighlight %}

-[singlepic id=180 w=256 float=right] Finally, the last part of the puzzle is to complete the following task:
+{% gimg 5987694600693317586 right %}Finally, the last part of the puzzle is to complete the following task:

 <blockquote>"Solvers must identify the English transcriptions of the answers entered using German in one of the grids, which, in clue order, form two words of equal length that are to be entered below the grids, one on each side of the colon; this will relate to a claim made above."
 </blockquote>